Diabetes is one of the leading causes of blindness worldwide.

 If you have diabetes mellitus, your body does not use and store glucose properly.
 Over time, diabetes can damage blood vessels in the retina, the nerve layer at the back of the eye that senses light and helps to send images to the brain.
 The damage to retinal vessels is referred to as diabetic retinopathy.

-Normal Retina | Diabetic Retinopathy |
+Normal retina | Diabetic Retinopathy |

-Retinal Detachment
+Retinal detachment

 Currently there are many treatments to restore vision and prevent worsening of the disease.
 Macular edema and new blood vessels can be treated with eye injections and laser surgery.
 If there is vitreous hemorrhage lasting more than 6 months, or if a retinal detachment is detected, an operation called a vitrectomy can be performed.
-During a vitrectomy, the eye surgeon removes the hemorrhage and any scar tissue that has developed, and performs laser treatment to prevent new abnormal vessel growth.

 Laser Treatment | Vitrectomy Surgery |